 As I watched this 36-year-old man trying to make sense of this un-make-sensible disease; I was sad.
 How could I explain to this newly detoxed brain, with raw emotion scourging back to life into places that he wasn't ready to handle - that no one trusted him?
 That people hate putting their reputation on the line when statistically, responsible behavior in recovery, is a non-linear maze of disappointment.

-He went on to say, “He wouldn’t even have that job if it wasn’t for me”.
-In his mind, he had done so much for others, for many years and felt abandoned, in a sense.
+In his mind, he had done so much for others, for many years and now felt abandoned, in a sense.

 Rehab is a huge deal to him.
 He’s NOT a revolving rehab-ber, so this was a giant accomplishment to his independent, resourceful lifestyle.